scuzzydude/asimov/asimov.md

 I've got a real clear idea about the requirements of the protocol, and it's a simple implementation that is scalable and secure.
 I will outline a protocol with an extensible crypto layer for staking and transactions processing, including governance and elections.
 There will be another extensible layer for The Foundation's validation of identity, it'll be open, but that's an area we'll need to understand government grade security and how to do it with an open protocol.
 There is a very specific legal reason I have not released the protocol document at the time of this printing.

 The base Scoot protocol will be implemented in C on Linux, and the idea will be that most nodes will be in the same data center.
-I will publish the details of the protocol here:
+When ready, I will publish location of the protocol code here:

 <http://www.geniusandvanity.org/scoot_protocol>